paweln1975/mj-dp/README.md

 ### Prototype
 * motivation: object copying (clone) and customize
 * an existing object is Prototype and via convenient API (e.g. Factory)
-* possiblites of copying: deep copy (copy constructors) or via serialization
+* possibilities of copying: via a deep copy (copy constructors) or via serialization

 ### Singleton
 * motivation: it makes sense to have only one instance of a class within the systems e.g. Database, Object Factory
 * it could easily broken via reflection or serialization/deserialization
 * there are different possible implementation (based of double lock, with lazy initialization or by use of inner static class  )
-* it's good idea not to depend on singleton, it's better to depend on abstraction
+* it's a good idea not to depend on a singleton, it's better to depend on abstraction

 ## Structural